writetome51/open-array/README.md

 // checks if currentValue passes test.
 If yes, it returns true.

 allPass(testFunction): boolean
-    // returns true if all items pass test.
+    // returns true if all items in this.data pass test.

 anyPass(testFunction): boolean
-    // returns true if at least 1 item passes.
+    // returns true if at least 1 item passes test.

 indexesThatPass(testFunction): number[]
-    // returns all indexes of items that pass test.
+    // returns indexes of all items that pass test.
 If none pass, returns empty array.

 firstIndexOf(value): number
-    // returns index of first instance of value in array.
+    // returns index of first instance of value in this.data.
 If not found, returns -1.

 lastIndexOf(value): number
-    // returns index of last instance of value in array.
+    // returns index of last instance of value in this.data.
 If not found, returns -1.

 indexesOf(value): number[]
-    // returns all indexes of value in array.
+    // returns all indexes of value in this.data.
 If not found, returns empty array.

 append(values: any[]): this
-    // attaches values to end of array.
+    // attaches values to end of this.data.

 prepend(values: any[]): this
-    // attaches values to beginning of array.
+    // attaches values to beginning of this.data.

 forEach(iterationFunction): this
     // Behaves same as Array.forEach()